Can Bed Bugs Kill You?

 If you have ever heard of bed bugs or even had them, you know that can wreak psychological warfare on the mind.
 I mean bugs eating your blood while you sleep or rest.
 That is a cause for disturbance.
 The question is, can they actually kill you?
-Let’s take a look below and see if they can or not.
+We asked our friends at Pest Control Thornhill Exterminator, who specialize in bed bug removal in Thornhill, to see if they can or not.

 What Is A Bed Bug?

 If you have not heard of what a bed bug is you may be wondering what they are and what they look like.
 Well, they are little oval brown bugs that greatly resemble some ticks.
 They do not eat animal’s blood though.
 They come out when you are resting and make little bites eating your blood.

 Since They Are Taking Blood, Can They Give You A Disease?